 The nominee has been involved in the management of a listed company representative of the healthcare industry, has engaged in research and development, promotion of the environmental initiatives, and the like, has been involved in auditing of the entire company's business as a standing corporate auditor, and has abundant experience in general corporate management.

-The Nomination Committee asked her to be a nominee for Outside Director to reflect her abundant experience and high level of perception in the supervision of management, particularly in the areas of "auditing," "research and development" and "the environment."
+Furthermore, she has conducted auditing activities based on her knowledge from an independent position as a member of the Audit Committee.
+The Nomination Committee asked her to continue to be a nominee for Outside Director to reflect her abundant experience and high level of perception in the supervision of management, particularly in the areas of "auditing," "research and development" and "the environment."

 ■ Special interests in the Company, and the Company's subsidiaries, affiliates and major business partners There are no special interests between Junko Nishiyama and the Group.

-With regard to the standards of independence, the annual transactions between the Group and Lion Corporation in which the nominee serves as Standing Corporate Auditor is as follows, and the nominee meets the Company's standards of independence.
+With regard to the standards of independence, the nominee meets the Company's standards of independence.